Stenz123/talk-linux-distributions/slides.md

 ---

-# I use gento btw.
+# I use gentoo btw.